NCI-Agency/anet/anet-tools/README.md

 ## Business Logic Rules
-6 main business logic rules(10 in total) related to People, Positions and peoplePositions tables were applied in framework. <br />

-These are,
+Import framework can perform all transactions related to position table and its relations.

+For example,

 - UpdatePosition -> Update record in positions table. <br />
 - UpdatePerson -> Update record in people table. <br />
 - InsertPosition -> Insert record to positions table. <br />
 - InsertPerson -> Insert record to people and peoplePositions tables. <br />

-- UpdatePositionUpdatePerson -> Insert and update records to people and peoplePositions tables.
+- UpdatePositionUpdatePerson -> Update position and person and associate them
   - Position has no person and person has no position.
   - Position has person and person has no position.
   - Position has no person and person has position.
   - Position has person and person has position.

 - InsertPositionInsertPerson -> Insert records to people positions and peoplePositions table.
+- InsertPositionUpdatePerson
+- UpdatePositionInsertPerson

+- UpdatePositionInsertPersonInsertLocationUpdateOrganization
+- .
+- .
+- .